wojdyr/fityk/doc/ref.rst

 The Lua interpreter was added in ver.
 1.0.3.
 If you have any questions about it, feel free to ask.

-If you do not like Lua, Fityk has also Python and Perl bindings, and bindings to a few other languages (including Java and Ruby) can be easily generated.
-Scripts in these languages can use *libfityk* (fityk engine), but cannot interact with the running GUI program.
+If you do prefer another programming language, Fityk library has C and C++ API, and comes with SWIG-based bindings for Python, Ruby, Perl and Java.
+Bindings to other languages supported by SWIG can be easily generated.
+The advantage of Lua is that it can interact with running fityk (GUI) program.

 It is also possible to automate Fityk by preparing a stand-alone program that writes a valid fityk script to the standard output.
 To read and execute